-Brain tumors can be benign (non-cancerous) or malignant (cancerous), but both types are serious conditions that require immediate attention and expert treatment.
+Brain tumors can be benign (non-cancerous, non-aggressive) or malignant (aggressive), but both types are serious conditions that require immediate attention and expert treatment.
 Brain tumor treatment options vary significantly depending on the specific type of brain tumor and the stage of the disease.

-Dystonia is a movement disorder that causes muscles to contract uncontrollably and lead to abnormal postures.
-Dystonia affects about 1% of the population and is more common in women than men.
-Dystonia can affect different body parts and often the symptoms of dystonia progress through stages.
+Dystonia is a movement disorder characterized by excessive pulling of muscles, leading to twisting movements or abnormal postures.
+It affects about 1% of the population and is more common in women than men.

 Epilepsy is a chronic neurological disorder marked by recurrent, unprovoked seizures.
 Epilepsy is a common condition that may occur as a result of a genetic disorder or may be caused by a traumatic brain injury.